Making CES Green

 CES provides our industry an opportunity to convene at one time, in one place, to conduct business in a way that minimizes attendees’ carbon footprint:

-CES attendees travel from 150 countries and collectively avoid more than 3.5 million miles in business trips that they otherwise would have to take if not for CES.
+CES attendees travel from more than 150 countries and collectively avoid more than 3.3 billion miles in business trips that they otherwise would have to take if not for CES.

 We champion green initiatives that reduce waste and give back to the local community.
 We work with our general contractor and vendors to make the CES production process more sustainable.
 Here is what we accomplished at CES 2016: